Is your baby drinking enough milk?

 Signs that your baby is not drinking enough

-• His urine is dark yellow (like an adult’s) or there is very little of it.
+- His urine is dark yellow or there is very little of it.

-• His stools still contain meconium after the fifth day.
+- His stools still contain meconium (dark, sticky stools) on the 4th or 5th day.